Stackclash/5e-vault/6. Resources/5e Modules/Curse Of Strahd/20 Appendix B Death House.md

 The Durst children, [[4.
 World Almanac/NPCs/Rosavalda Rose Durst.md\|Rose]] and [[4.
 World Almanac/NPCs/Thornboldt Thorn Durst.md\|Thorn]], were neglected by their parents and locked in this room until they starved to death.
 Their small skeletons lie in the middle of the floor, plain as day, wearing tattered clothing that the characters recognize as belonging to the children.
 Thorn's skeleton cradles the boy's stuffed doll.

 The toy chest contains an assortment of stuffed animals and toys.
-Characters who search the dollhouse and succeed on a DC 15 Wisdom (Perception) check find all of the house's secret doors, including one in the attic that leads to a spiral staircase (a miniature replica of area 21).
+Characters who search the dollhouse and succeed on a DC 15 Wisdom ([[/5.
+Mechanics/Rules/Skills.md#Perception\|Perception]]) check find all of the house's secret doors, including one in the attic that leads to a spiral staircase (a miniature replica of area 21).

 #### Rose and Thorn